awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

 ### AWS Management Console<a name="USER_Events.AddingSource.Console"></a>

 You can easily add or remove source identifiers using the Amazon RDS console by selecting or deselecting them when modifying a subscription\.
-See the topic [Modifying an Amazon RDS Event Notification Subscription](#USER_Events.Modifying) for more information\.
+For more information, see [Modifying an Amazon RDS Event Notification Subscription](#USER_Events.Modifying)\.

 ### CLI<a name="USER_Events.AddingSource.CLI"></a>